LGBTQIA & Z the Bug for Transgender Awareness Week

 And how long have you been using him now?

-Could talk about dysphoria changing from she/her to they/them and your own feelings about having to make that decision?
+Could you talk about dysphoria changing from she/her to they/them and your own feelings about having to make that decision?
 What's the journey there?
 What’s the internal dialogue?

 I think everybody has a different dialogue.
 I was scared.
 I think there's this element that culture sort of imposes upon us that changing your pronoun is inconvenient for the people around you.
 And that maybe you should try to stick as close as possible to the one that you were assigned at birth for that reason.
 I think that's why I sometimes felt that some of my friends or family members would rather use “them” for me rather than “him” because, you know, it is a job.

 It can feel very difficult, especially since changing your pronoun requires constant maintenance and you have to constantly correct people around you and that's your job.
-Nobody else is going to take that on for you and when they do—like when your friends or your family or your partners or whoever— takes that on and corrects people, that's a really wonderful thing but that's not something that's a guarantee for anybody who changes their pronoun.
-In general, changing your pronoun [requires] this constant hyper-vigilance and anticipation that somebody is going to misgender you.
+Nobody else is going to take that on for you and when they do—like when your friends or your family or your partners or whoever— takes that on and corrects people, that's a really wonderful thing but that's not something that's a guarantee for anybody who changes their pronouns.
+In general, changing your pronouns [requires] this constant hyper-vigilance and anticipation that somebody is going to misgender you.

-I think of a million little ways I can try to sneak my pronoun in early on in a meeting so I don't have to wait to inevitably be misgendered.
+I think of a million little ways I can try to sneak my pronouns in early on in a meeting so I don't have to wait to inevitably be misgendered.
 I’ve come up with all these little tricks.
 I have my partners introduce me (“This is my boyfriend Z.”) so that the person immediately knows what pronouns I might use.

 Unfortunately, there's no avoiding people messing it up because [society] still very much subscribes to this binary idea that you can look at somebody and know what their pronouns might be—which is never true.

 The difficulty comes from feeling like you're inconveniencing others.
 I have a lot of anxiety about [saying what gender I am] even before it happens in a conversation.
-I prepare myself for it to happen and think about what I'm going to say and try to analyze the person wondering; what would be the most seamless way to correct them on my pronoun.
+I prepare myself for it to happen and think about what I'm going to say and try to analyze the person wondering; what would be the most seamless way to correct them on my pronouns.